DIG-Beihang/ALLOW/README.md

 - If you want to learn more about the disentanglement and the visualization of our approach, please check out the [supplementary video](https://github.com/DIG-Beihang/Annealing-based-Label-Transfer-Learning-for-Open-World-Object-Detection/blob/master/docs/video%20(4).mp4).

 ## Key Code

+Our code is based on the detectron2 framework to build, the main code directory is as follows：

 ```
 detectron2/
 ├── __init__.py